Arnold Tsunga: Career background

 Before joining the ICJ, he was the Executive Director of Zimbabwe Lawyers for Human Rights (ZLHR) as well as the acting Executive Secretary of the Law Society of Zimbabwe (LSZ) and the National Chairperson of Zimbabwe Human Rights Association (ZimRights).
 He served as a Humphrey Fellow at the Hubert H. Humphrey Institute of Public Affairs at the University of Minnesota.

 The Zimbabwe Lawyers for Human Rights is a human rights organization that provides legal representation to victims of human rights abuses and also defends human rights defenders who are arrested and detained in Zimbabwe.
 Tsunga has helped document human rights abuses in Zimbabwe and brought them to the attention of the international community.
-The ZLHR now plays a major role in defending against sustained attacks on the rule of law and human rights in Zimbabwe and in the struggle against impunity in the Southern African region.
+The ZLHR subsequently plays a major role in defending against sustained attacks on the rule of law and human rights in Zimbabwe and in the struggle against impunity in the Southern African region.

-He is a trustee of Voice of the People (VOP), a communications trust was established in the year 2000 as an alternative voice for Zimbabweans and advocates for the opening up of the airwaves in Zimbabwe.
+He is a trustee of Voice of the People (VOP), a communications trust established in the year 2000 as an alternative voice for Zimbabweans and advocates for the opening up of the airwaves in Zimbabwe.
 He faced criminal charges of broadcasting on the radio without a license and went on trial on September 25, 2006, in Zimbabwe.
 The judge dismissed the case after the government sought a continuance.
-The case is widely viewed as the many that the regime in Zimbabwe uses to intimidate human rights lawyers from doing their work.
+The case is widely viewed as one of many that the regime in Zimbabwe uses to intimidate human rights lawyers from doing their work.